 Highlighting Negative Numbers

-Now, we want to highlight the negative numbers in our worksheet to identify the negative numbers briefly.
+We can format negative numbers in Excel by making negative numbers red or add brackets to them.
+However, we want to highlight the negative numbers in our worksheet to identify the negative numbers briefly.
 This can be done by following the below steps.

 - At first, select the range of the cells you want to highlight negative numbers.